olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 ![Illustration of single vs. multi-guild performance at fibonacci function solving][4]

+It's probably not representative of real world improvement in most Ruby application but I can't wait to hunt for the impact of Guilds on [RubyBench][rubybench].

 ## Conclusions

 I find Guilds an exciting idea to introduce much easier mutation-safe